mattmoor/korpc/README.md

 You should only need to do this once per machine.

+> NOTE: you will also need to set `KO_DOCKER_REPO` to an appropriately
+> configured docker registry.

 ### How it works

 > This walks through the steps, however, for a fully-functioning sample